 Multiple qualified reviewers available

-Consistent review quality across team members
+Consistent review depth across team members

-5+ review cycles, frequent request-changes loops
+5+ review cycles, request-changes loops that won't resolve

 First review delayed 2+ days